JammuGenocide/JammuGenocide/README.md

 `Genocide`

-    The U.N convention of 1948 defines genocide as, "Acts commited with intent to destroy,in whole or in part, a national, an ethnical, racial or religious group."
+    The U.N convention of 1948 defines genocide as, "Acts committed with intent to destroy, in whole or in part, a national, an ethnical, racial or religious group."

 `Ethnic cleansing`